 In order to make the right decision, it’s important to understand the specific needs of your property and the different security solutions that may meet these needs.
 It’s pretty obvious, for instance, that the security needs of a construction site are going to be different from those of say a jewellery shop.
 In other words, where your business is located, its assets, and its activities all affect the nature of the threats you face and the security solution most suitable.
 This should be borne in mind when considering the relative strengths of a mobile patrol vs static security personnel.

 Static security personnel are most suited to locations where constant surveillance of people or assets operating in a fixed area is required.
-Whether it’s secure areas in a building or high-value stock in a retail space, static security personnel can provide constant surveillance to minimise a breach.
+Whether it’s secure areas in a building or high-value stock in a retail space, static security personnel can provide constant surveillance to minimize a breach.

 Mobile patrols, on the other hand, are more suited to areas where assets are widely distributed over a larger area or are physically bigger such as construction sites and industrial facilities.
 This doesn’t mean their monetary value is any less, but rather that they are harder to remove because of their size.